Project Overview and Purpose

-The proposed project is a 19.7-mile long new location roadway from US 74 at I-485 in eastern Mecklenburg County to US 74 between the towns of Wingate and Marshville in Union County.
+The North Carolina Department of Transportation is proposing to build a toll road extending nearly 20 miles from US 74 near I-485 in Mecklenburg County to US 74 between the towns of Wingate and Marshville in Union County.

 Latest News and Updates